leogmendoza/http-server/README.md

 ## Overview

 ### What?
-This project is a web server built without **ANY external libraries**!😱 Using only the C++ std library and the Windows Socket API, it delivers resources to clients over HTTP.
+This project is a web server built without **ANY external libraries**!😱
+Using only the C++ std library and Windows Socket API, it can deliver resources to clients over HTTP.

 ### Why? 🗿
 During my co-op at Xandar Kardian, I did a bit of backend development... but I always wondered how server calls worked at a lower level.
-So why _not_ create a web server that handles HTTP requests myself?
+So why _not_ create a HTTP server that connects to clients and handles requests/responses myself?

 ### Features
 - **TCP/IP Connection Handling**